flass/pantagruel/README.md

     -s|--pseudocore  integer, float <=1.0 or string.
 The minimum number or fraction of genomes in which a gene family should be present to be included in the pseudo-core genome, i.e. the gene set which alignments will be concatenated for reference tree search.
-                       Only relevant when running task 'core'; a non-numeric value will trigger an INTERACTIVE prompt for search of an optimal value.
+                       A non-numeric value will trigger an INTERACTIVE prompt for search of an optimal value at the begining of task 'core'.
                        Defaults to the total number of genomes (strict core genome set).

-    -t|--reftree     specify a reference tree for reconciliation and clade-specific gene analyses;
+    -t|--reftree     Newick format tree file path.
+Specifies a reference tree for reconciliation and clade-specific gene analyses;
-                       over-rides the computation of tree from the concatenate of (pseudo-)core genome gene during taske 'core'.
+                       cancels the computation of tree from the concatenate of (pseudo-)core genome gene during task 'core'.

-    --core_seqtype   {cds|prot} define the type of sequence that will be used to compute the (pseudo-)core genome tree (default to 'cds')
+    --core_seqtype   {cds|prot} defines the type of sequence that will be used to compute the (pseudo-)core genome tree (default to 'cds')

-    --pop_lg_thresh  definee the threshold of branch length for delinating populations in the reference tree (default: 0.0005 for nucleotide alignemnt-based tree; 0.0002 for protein-based)
+    --pop_lg_thresh  real.
+Defines the threshold of branch length for delinating populations in the reference tree (default: 0.0005 for nucleotide alignment-based tree; 0.0002 for protein-based)

-    --pop_bs_thresh  definee the threshold of branch support for delinating populations in the reference tree (default: 80)
+    --pop_bs_thresh  real.
+Defines the threshold of branch support for delinating populations in the reference tree (default: 80)

-    --rooting        string. defines the method to root the reference tree during task 5|core_genome_ref_tree.
+    --rooting        string.
+Defines the method to root the reference tree during task 5|core_genome_ref_tree.
                        Possible values are 'treebalance', 'MAD' and 'outgroup:SPECIESCODELIST' (default: 'treebalance'),
                        - 'treebalance' uses the '-f I' algorthm of RAxML to root the tree towards an optimal balance of branch lengths on either sides of the root;